AveryData/AveryData.github.io/_learning/clustering.md

 excerpt: "Finding natural groups within the data"
 ---

-## GOAL:
+## What is Clustering?
-Divide objects into groups
-Objects within group are more similar than out of group
+To group samples together into groups based on their similarity.

+Usually these samples do not have definite labels and are instead, unlabeled and we want similar samples to group together and hopefully a human can give those groups labels.

 ## Examples:
-- Clustering images: dogs from cats, sunsets from trees
+- Clustering images: dogs from cats, sunsets from trees (when the pictures are not labeled)
 - Clustering flowers: Iris data set
 - Hand written letters: MNIST data set
+- Topic analysis in Tweets
+- Segmenting Customers for sales or marketing
+- Understanding relationships between complex systems

 ## Kmeans Clustering